gaoqinghui/POE-TA-Sessions/Git Basics.md

 ![GitHub_sync](Figures/GitHub_sync.png)

 Make sure not to change anything in the directory, and click the **Sync** botton in the upper-right-hand corner.
-If it doesn't work, please contact me, and I will give other instructions for dealing the problem(Since it involves some Git command, I will not show you if everything works fine).
+If it doesn't work, please contact me, and I will give other instructions for dealing the problem.
+(Since it involves some Git command, I will not show you if everything works fine).

 ## Other recommended Material for Git or GitHub